archanasheshadri/SF311-Infrastructural-event-analysis/Analysis.md

 Distribution of events
 ----------------------

-We have collected the data for more than a year(i.e, from May 2014 - Aug 2015).
+I have collected the data for more than a year(i.e, from May 2014 - Aug 2015).
 So we look at events grouped for each month and distributed for all the weekdays for that month.
 This could be done by using *facet* a tool in *ggplot2*.

-We need to mould the data before we plot it.This requires us to get the month and the day of week for each requests.
+I need to mould the data before we plot it.This requires us to get the month and the day of week for each requests.

 **Day of week**

-We get the day of week for each entry of the request using the column 'Opened' using the function *weekdays()* which gives us the day of week for a given date.
+I get the day of week for each entry of the request using the column 'Opened' using the function *weekdays()* which gives us the day of week for a given date.

 **Month**

-We use *strsplit()* to split a single date value to Month, Day and Year components, take the first value (Month), and convert that value to a numeric value (instead of text) For example, "08/12/2014" input returns
+I use *strsplit()* to split a single date value to Month, Day and Year components, take the first value (Month), and convert that value to a numeric value (instead of text) For example, "08/12/2014" input returns
-8. Since this has to be done for every row in the data we use *sapply()* function.
+8. Since this has to be done for every row in the data I use *sapply()* function.

-Finally we count the number of requests for a given day of week and month.We group by 'Category', 'Month' and 'Dayofweek'.
+Finally I count the number of requests for a given day of week and month.I group by 'Category', 'Month' and 'Dayofweek'.

     Dayofweek <- weekdays(as.Date(data$Opened,"%m/%d/%Y"))
     data <- cbind(data,Dayofweek)